Skip to main content

 I had a DUI in the US.
 Do I need an eTA or can I drive across the border?+

 If you are a citizen of a visa-exempt country (other than the US), you need an eTA to fly into Canada but not to enter by land.
-At a land border, CBSA will still query your criminal record and may refuse you entry regardless of whether an eTA is required.
+At a land border, CBSA may still query your criminal record and may refuse you entry regardless of whether an eTA is required.
 A TRP or Criminal Rehabilitation is the proper authorization for either entry method.

 If I get Criminal Rehabilitation approved, will my eTA be approved automatically?+